An overview of the vocabulary around the cigar: The essential terms to know

 7. Humidor and Cigar Humidor

-A humidor is a container specially designed to store cigars at an optimal humidity level, usually around 65-70%.
+A humidor is a container specially designed to store cigars at an optimal humidity level, usually around 65 to 70%.
 It is often made of Spanish cedar wood, which helps regulate humidity and preserve cigars for the long term.
 Proper humidification is essential to prevent cigars from drying out or becoming too moist.

 8. Other Key Cigar Terms

-• Ligero : Tobacco leaf located at the top of the plant, exposed to the sun and providing strength and richness of aromas to the cigar.
+- Ligero : Tobacco leaf located at the top of the plant, exposed to the sun and providing strength and richness of aroma to the cigar.

-• Seco : Intermediate tobacco leaf, providing sweeter and more balanced aromas.
+- Seco : Intermediate tobacco leaf, providing milder and more balanced aromas.

-• Long Filler : Refers to premium cigars that have filler made from long, whole leaves, as opposed to lower quality cigars, which use chopped leaves.
+- Long Filler : Refers to premium cigars whose filler is made from long, whole leaves, as opposed to lower-quality cigars, which use chopped leaves.

 Conclusion